HumanCellAtlas/dcp-community/charters/DataOperations/charter.md

   - Partner with UX to assess the added value of data distribution through communities’ feedback, and better understand their expectations and needs
   - Onboard staff to DCP ZenDesk ticketing system
   - Take ownership of establishing process and interfacing with DCP components for assigning, responding, and integrating ZenDesk tickets
   - Compile feedback gained from consumers through discussions at scientific conferences and ZenDesk queries and comments.
-Report feedback to the DCP, at large, and the specific components pertaining to the feedback, in order to facilitate system improvement
+  - Report feedback to the DCP, at large, and the specific components pertaining to the feedback, in order to facilitate system improvement.
+The mechanism for reporting may be DataOps creating a feature ticket in the appropriate repo and/or presenting findings at a PM call and/or a feature proposal in the form of an RFC.
+DataOps will follow-up on outcomes, and whenever possible, keep the community reporter engaged throughout the follow-up process, ideally through direct interaction with the appropriate compoenent(s).

 ### Scientific "guardrails"